 Hunger can definitely trigger migraines for me.
 Much like a bad night of sleep, being hungry makes me feel depleted.
 When I get run down, I’m asking for a migraine.
 Keep healthy snacks on hand at all times, so you don’t put yourself in this position.

 See dehydration section above.

-Like alcohol, similar rules apply with caffeine.
+Like alcohol, similar rules apply to caffeine.
 Migraine sufferers can be more sensitive to caffeine than the average bear.
 Consider avoiding or moderating.
 I go through phases where I quit coffee for a while and substitute with black tea, which still has plenty of richness with WAY less caffeine.

 Hot yoga is completely out for me.
 As is exercising in the heat, like running when it’s over 80 degrees.
 If heat is a trigger for you, but you love to stay fit like I do, stick to less heated alternatives.
 I do yoga, Pilates, or kettlebells in a non-heated environment.
 I hike, dance, or swim instead of running.

 You will still get a great workout, even if you’re not sweating buckets.
 In fact, sweating that much can be counterproductive for your body.
 Once again, we’re talking about dehydration and depletion (hello, migraine!).

 Avoid chemical scents at all costs: perfume or cologne, cleaning or beauty products.
 If you stumble upon these scents in an elevator or department store, breathe only with your mouth.
 I have no shame…I stick my face into my shirt to protect myself from overbearing scents.